 Nebraska does not prohibit a person from carrying a concealed handgun if the person has a concealed handgun permit.1

-Nebraska is a “shall issue” state, meaning that the Nebraska State Patrol (NSP) must issue a concealed handgun permit within 45 days of the date of application if the applicant meets certain qualifications.2 An applicant for a permit to carry a concealed handgun must:
+Under state law, the Nebraska State Patrol (NSP) generally must issue a concealed handgun permit within 45 days of the date of application if the applicant meets certain qualifications.2 An applicant for a permit to carry a concealed handgun must:

 - Be at least 21 years of age;